-Humanitarian action is embedded within all the Impact Areas and collaboration will be essential to ensuring a nexus approach to life-saving response, long-term development and peace, but strong emphasis must also be placed on learning from efforts to transform CARE in-line with commitments to localization and equitable partnership, Member diversification, and decolonizing aid.
+Humanitarian action is embedded within all the Impact Areas and collaboration will be essential to ensuring a nexus approach to life-saving response, long-term development and peace.
+Collaboration will run across all technical areas, but strong emphasis must also be placed on learning from efforts to transform CARE in-line with commitments to localization and equitable partnership, Member diversification, and decolonizing aid.
 All Impact Areas aim to align with a learning agenda aimed at understanding how CARE and partner programming contributes to gender equality.
 CARE and partners will collaborate and share learning with the wider humanitarian community.

-Concretely, CARE is committed to expanding the evidence base for GiE.
-CARE and partners will shift from learning how to do GiE work to CARE and partner work with people of all genders in all their diversity, and their organizations, to support a collective "What works for GiE" learning agenda.
+Concretely, CARE is committed to expanding the evidence base for gender in emergencies.
+CARE and partners will shift from learning how to do gender in emergencies work to CARE and partner work with people of all genders in all their diversity, and their organizations, to support a collective "What works for gender in emergencies" learning agenda.